qiboteam/qibolab/doc/source/api-reference/qibolab.rst

 also a special object for the ``ReadoutPulse`` given its importance when dealing with a quantum hardware.
 Moreover, we supports different kinds of :ref:`pulseshape`.

-The :class:`qibolab.circuit.PulseSequence` class enables to combine different pulses into a sequence through the ``add`` method.
+The :class:`qibolab.pulses.PulseSequence` class enables to combine different pulses into a sequence through the ``add`` method.

 Basic Pulse